DeepFriedCircuits/GenericRadialMenus/docs/GettingStarted/Setting_up_Input.md

 There are two methods of getting input.
 Implementing an interface or inheriting from a base class.
 Both will do the same thing, but inheriting requires only one step.

+    Important:
+        If you already have a player controller that inherits from another controller, maybe one from another plugin or asset, the inheritance method may be easier.

 # Method 1: Inheritance

 Open your `PlayerController` blueprint (or make a new one, see step one of the next method.) and go to class settings.